sitraka-/decolonial-futures/design-as-cosmological-expression.md

 <style>.ppe header:after { content: "Pavel Klushantsev, 1962 — Planet of storms"; }</style>
     <h1 class="NT" style="font-family:'picnic' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 8rem !important;" ><span style="font-size:8rem !important;">5.
 Machine Fiction</span></h1>
     <aside class="notes">
     The next set of projects explores a different kind of gap.
 Specifically, how machines are trained to understand the world through abstract, mathematical models.
-What interests me is the space that opens up between the model and the reality — a space where things don’t fully align.<br><br>It’s another form of friction, this time between perception and representation, abstraction and materiality.
+What interests me is the space that opens up between the model and the reality — a space where things don’t fully align.<br><br>It’s another form of friction, this time between perception and representation.
   </aside>
 </section>